rnrbarbosa/bigdata-architect/Challenge1.md

 * In order to do the daily batch report one must use the materialized view of data on a permanent data store.

-The common choice for this ingestion layer in BigData projects currently if *Apache Kafka*.
+The common choice for this ingestion layer in BigData projects currently is based *Apache Kafka*.
 Kafka allows to ingest data in a pure redundant, distributed and easily scalable manner.
+AWS Kinesis implements the same principles of Kafka and is the solution for Cloud-only services.

 Regarding the consumption of the data one must decide on the architecture what will be *Single Source of Truth* for the State of the application.
 This is an important decision which will distiguish the *real time* system from the *near-real time system*.